TamaMcGlinn/vim-bettergf/README.md

 e.g. `foobar.adb:27:2: "X" not declared in "Y"`

-results in opening foobar.adb in some non-terminal buffer (so it keeps the terminal open if you executed this from a terminal buffer) and jumping to the place mentioned by issuing '27G2|' (i.e. it also goes to the right column)
+`gf` on that line results in opening foobar.adb in some non-terminal buffer (so it keeps the terminal open if you executed this from a terminal buffer) and jumping to the place mentioned by issuing '27G2|' (i.e. it also goes to the right column)

 `gf` opens files by default in (neo)vim, and `vt:<C-W>gf` is okay but: